ietf-gitwg/using-github/draft-ietf-git-using-github.md

 {{notices}}.
 This recognizes that editors have traditionally chosen their own methods for managing the documents they edit but preserves the need for contributors to understand their obligations with respect to IETF processes.

+Work done in GitHub has no special status.
+The output of any activity using GitHub needs to be taken to the Working Group and is subject to approval, rejection, or modification by the Working Group as with any other input.

 ## Repositories